ultimate271/notes/book/Dragon/The Dragon and the King.md

 that had long been abanoneded but somehow maintained it's polish through the years.
 This was the place they were looking for.

+## The people begin to clear the brush and set up their ritual
 Those people continued to clear the brush, until the stone underneath was fully unearthed, and the ridge around it made a perfect circle, coming up to the knees of those standing on the outside, and they were able to see faint but